frederik-j-jensen/EvolutionOfTrust/EvolutionOfTrust/README.md

 //Can I reproduce that having a biased group is a feasible strategy in some scenarios?//

+# Reproduction of the result from NCase

+First I implemented the original model from NCase, with unit tests to verify that my implementation can reproduce the results.

+The solution uses a model-view-controller pattern to separate the logic controls the simulation into three components.
+The class Game consists of a model (Universe), a view (GameView), and a controller (GameController).
+GameView creates textual descriptions of a game.
+GameController defines the actions that modify the state of the game.

+PopulationBuilders and Parameters control the initial population and the rules of the game.
+Actors implements the actors, each with their own strategy for playing selecting moves.

+# Exploration of scenarios with biased actors

-What is implemented right now is a model that has been extended with every Actor having a colour attribute and there is a new Biased Actor that always trust someone with the same colour and always cheat someone with a different colour.
-Also, there are variations on how to create the initial distribution of actors in the universe (PopulationBuilders) and variations on how to decide which actors to eliminate and which to duplicate (EvolutionModels).
+Next I implemented every Actor having a colour attribute and a new Biased Actor that always trust someone with the same colour and always cheat someone with a different colour.
+Also, five new populations (PopulationBuilders) explore how a Biased Actor compete in different scenarios.

-The user interface is pure text based but is implemented with a Model-View-Controller pattern so a more rich user interface can be added later without messing up the model.
+The program runs a number of scenarios and writes the output into a text file.

+# Further work

+EvolutionModels develops the idea that a population can grow and decline.
+In a world of plenty, the population grows, in a world where resources are scarce, the population decline until possibly an equilibrium is found.
+This idea is not explored fully.